awakesecurity/proto3-suite/README.md

 - Type classes for encoding and decoding messages, and instances for all wire formats identified in the specification
 - A higher-level approach to encoding and decoding, based on `GHC.Generics`
-- A way of creating `.proto` files from Haskell types.
+- A way of creating `.proto` files from Haskell types

 See [the `Proto3.Suite.Tutorial` module](https://hackage.haskell.org/package/proto3-suite/docs/Proto3-Suite-Tutorial.html)
 for more details.